 Mount Vernon is a larger medium-sized city located in the state of New York.
 With a population of 67,345 people and 20 constituent neighborhoods, Mount Vernon is the 12th largest community in New York.
-Mount Vernon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Mount Vernon was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Mount Vernon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.